Open-STEM/IntroToRoboticsV2/course/robot_control/prop_distance_tracker.rst

 **Set Point** or desired value: In this example, this is some set distance from the rangefinder we want the robot to be at.
 For this example, let's say 20cm.

-**Process Variable** or current value: We obtain our measured value from polling the rangerfinder.
+**Process Variable** or current value: We obtain our measured value from reading the rangerfinder value.
 This is :code:`rangefinder.distance()`.

 Our goal is for our process variable (the rangefinder distance) to approach the set point (20 cm).